chippieboi/cypresssolutions-data-app/README.md

 ### Command Line Setup
 Open the 'data app' folder.
 In the blank space, right-click and select the 'Open in Terminal' option.
 Inside the terminal, type the following commands:

-python -m venv venv
+python -m venv venv<br>
-Set-ExecutionPolicy RemoteSigned -Scope CurrentUser .\venv\Scripts\Activate.ps1
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser<br>
+.\venv\Scripts\Activate.ps1

 You should now see a green (venv) in front of your file directory on the left.
 Assuming you have that, do the following commands:

-pip install --upgrade pip
+pip install --upgrade pip<br>
 pip install -r requirements.txt

 You should now have the virtual environment set up and the dependencies downloaded.